We work with more than 300 partners to bring you better travel deals

 June to August sees the highest temperatures.
 Days in July and August are sometimes both wet and warm.
 On August 6th each year the city marks Peace Memorial Day, with solemn ceremonies and thousands of lanterns floated on the river.
 The shoulder seasons of April to May and September to October bring warm temperatures and cooler evenings.
 The first weekend of May sees the Flower Festival with free music throughout the city.
 Each October, the Sake Festival is held in Higashi in the east of the city.
 The coolest months are from November to March.
 Culture Day in November celebrates Japanese culture and traditions.

-When is the best time to book flights to Hiroshima?
+When is the best time to book a flight to Hiroshima?

 Which day is cheapest to fly to Hiroshima?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Hiroshima trip.
+At the moment, flights in the evening are likely to offer the best value for money for your Hiroshima trip.
 A flight at midday will more often than not be of higher cost.

 Hiroshima is a large city of some two million people on the Seto Inland Sea in Japan.
 Its wide boulevards and many waterways have all of the urban bustle of a 21st century Japanese metropolis.
 There are many excellent restaurants and the city has a lively nightlife.
 For many though, it is best known for a grim past.
 A series of elegant memorials in the Peace Memorial Park marks the place where an American atomic bomb was dropped on August 6, 1945.
 The A-Bomb Dome is the skeleton of a building destroyed by the blast.
 The Peace Memorial Museum in the park shows what the bomb did to the city.
 Throughout the city, marble markers are placed to illustrate the extent and effect of the bomb.
 The City Museum of Contemporary Art takes visitors on a tour of the vibrant present day, with an important collection of Japanese art alongside works by pop artists such as Andy Warhol and Frank Stella.
 Fudoin, just to the north of Hiroshima, is a beautiful 14th century temple that survived the atomic blast.
 A visit to the Mazda Museum can also take visitors around the Mazda car factory, but tours must be booked in advance.
 The city has many parks.
 Among them are Hijiyama Park and Chuo Park where you can see Hiroshima Castle, dating from the 16th century, destroyed in 1945, but rebuilt in the 1950s.
 It’s an impressive sight and a popular place for picnics.